VienDinhCom/docker-vscode-fullstack/README.md

 npm run dev
 ```

-Open [http://localhost/api/](http://localhost/api/) to view it in your browser.
+Open [https://localhost/api/](https://localhost/api/) to view it in your browser.

 ## Front End Development

-Build the development images and run them with the host's `UID` and `GID`.
+Build the development images and run them with the host's `UID` and `GID` in `frontend` mode.

 ```
 UID=$(id -u) GID=$(id -g) docker compose -f development.frontend.yml up --build